mfreimueller/SJ2526_4EHIF_December_Probetest/README.md

 - Use Lombok for convenience to create the necessary constructors, getters and setters.
 - Write one repository per entity.
 - Test everything!
 Each builder and repository must have at least one (succeeding) test case.

+### Instructions

+To get started, clone this repository and complete the tasks listed below.
+The solution will be available in a separate *solution* branch (tbd).